solarwinds/cloud-observability-integration/azure/logs/doc/logs_forwarding.md

-# Logs forwarding
+# Activity logs forwarding example

 Guide how to forward logs from resource to event hub.

-- Open detail of resource from which logs should be forwarded
+- Open detail of a resource from which logs should be forwarded
 - Go to **Activity log** section
 - Click **Export Activity Logs**
 - Click **Add diagnostic setting**